Actualizado

 Additional information about drug interactions is available in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker.

-Absorption: Elvitegravir (EVG) plasma concentrations are lower with concurrent administration of divalent cations due to the formation of complexes in the gastrointestinal tract and not due to changes in gastric pH.
+• Absorption: Elvitegravir (EVG) plasma concentrations are lower with concurrent administration of divalent cations due to the formation of complexes in the gastrointestinal tract and not due to changes in gastric pH.
 Therefore, Stribild and Genvoya should be administered at least 4 hours before or after administering antacids and supplements or multivitamins that contain iron, calcium, aluminum, and/or magnesium.1

-• Renal elimination: Drugs that decrease renal function or compete for active tubular secretion could reduce clearance of tenofovir, in the form of tenofovir disoproxil fumarate (TDF), or emtricitabine (FTC).
+• Renal elimination: Drugs that decrease renal function or compete for active tubular secretion could reduce clearance of tenofovir, in the form of tenofovir alafenamide (TAF) or tenofovir disoproxil fumarate (TDF), or emtricitabine (FTC).
 Concomitant use of nephrotoxic drugs should be avoided when using Genvoya or Stribild.
 COBI inhibits MATE1, which increases serum creatinine levels up to 0.4 mg/dL from baseline in adults.
-Creatinine-based calculations of estimated glomerular filtration rate (GFR) will be altered, but the actual GFR might be only minimally changed.2 Significant increases in serum creatinine levels >0.4 mg/dL from baseline may represent renal toxicity and should be evaluated.
-People who experience a confirmed increase in serum creatinine levels should be closely monitored for renal toxicity; clinicians should monitor creatinine levels for further increases and perform a urinalysis to look for evidence of proteinuria or glycosuria.3
+Creatinine-based calculations of estimated glomerular filtration rate (GFR) will be altered, but the actual GFR might be only minimally changed.3 Significant increases in serum creatinine levels >0.4 mg/dL from baseline may represent renal toxicity and should be evaluated.
+People who experience a confirmed increase in serum creatinine levels should be closely monitored for renal toxicity; clinicians should monitor creatinine levels for further increases and perform a urinalysis to look for evidence of proteinuria or glycosuria.4

 Major Toxicities

-More common: Nausea, diarrhea, fatigue, headache, flatulence
+• More common: Nausea, diarrhea, fatigue, headache, flatulence

 Resistance